chessstats/players/ReadMe.txt

 download_list()

-this will create a directory called 'list_download' in the working directory
+this will create a directory called 'list_download' in the working directory plus a subdirectory within the 'list_download' directory the subdirectory will have the name in format "dd_mm_yyyy" for the current date ( eg. "04_02_2016" )
-warning: if the directory existed before all its content will be deleted! plus a subdirectory within the 'list_download' directory the subdirectory will have the name in format "dd_mm_yyyy" for the current date ( eg. "04_02_2016" ) then it downloads the XML file and saves it in the subdirectory unzips it and renames the unzipped XML file 'players.xml'
+warning: if the subdirectory existed before all its content will be deleted! then it downloads the XML file and saves it in the subdirectory unzips it and renames the unzipped XML file 'players.xml'